MaybeBio/AlphaFold3-SeqVisToolkit/README.md

 ⚠️ Note: This module is AlphaFold3-INDEPENDENT

-### 5, PyMOL extension to color AlphaFold structures by confidence (pLDDT)
+### 5, PyMOL extensions/plugins for Visualization

 For open source Pymol installations, please refer to https://github.com/schrodinger/pymol-open-source
+#### 1️⃣PyMOL extension to color AlphaFold structures by confidence (pLDDT)

-Colors definition see Module 1 above.
+Test case see [Test Case2](#-case-2-visualizing-structural-confidence-of-molecules-in-pymol), and Colors definition see Module 1 above.

+#### 2️⃣A PyMOL plugin to visualize interface residues is coming soon !

 ## How to install it ?